 Radiopharmaceuticals can help control pain caused by bone metastasis.
-This treatment doesn't require a hospital stay, and you won't be radioactive after treatment.
 Side effects can include damage to the bone marrow, which can lead to low blood cell counts.

 Clinical trials are studies of new treatments and new ways of using existing treatments.
 Enrolling in a clinical trial gives you the chance to try the latest treatments.
 But a cure isn't guaranteed, and the side effects of new treatments may not be known.
 Discuss the available clinical trials with your doctor.

 A physical therapist can work with you to devise a plan that will help you increase your strength and improve your mobility.
 A physical therapist may suggest assistive devices to help you cope.
 Examples might include crutches or a walker to take weight off an affected bone while walking, a cane to improve balance, or a brace to stabilize the spine.

 A physical therapist may also suggest specific exercises to help you keep your strength up and reduce your pain.

 - Walsh D, et al. Palliative Medicine.
 Philadelphia, Pa.: Saunders Elsevier; 2009. http://www.clinicalkey.com.
 Accessed Oct.
 16, 2014.

 - Yu HM, et al. Overview of the epidemiology, clinical presentation, diagnosis, and management of adult patients with bone metastasis. http://www.uptodate.com/home.
 Accessed Jan.
 2, 2015.